Spectral Graph Filtering for Modality-Specific Representation Learning: Analysis

+where $\|v_k\|=1$ is normalized and $|\alpha|=1+o_p(1)$. \end{theorem} The proof is in Section~\ref{sec:convergence_proof_vksymm}.
 Theorems \ref{thm:convergence_rw} and \ref{thm:convergence_symmetric_normalized} are concerned with the convergence of graph eigenvectors computed using a single dataset.
-However, in this paper, we are interested in the case of two datasets, where we assume that each was generated by random sampling on a product manifold.
+However, in this paper, we are interested in the case of two datasets, assuming that each was generated by random sampling from a product manifold.
 We start by providing the necessary notations and definitions for this case.